You are here

-- Free and Reduced Meal forms completed
+- Free and Reduced Meal forms completed for child/or family.

 Significance of Factor in regards to School Readiness

 - The free and reduced meal rate is a proxy for poverty because it is linked to a family’s income and family size.
-Low-income children start school behind their more advantaged peers, and research shows that this achievement gap continues through the school years.
+Low-income children start school behind their more advantaged peers, and research shows that this achievement gap continues throughout the school years.

-- Brain development research shows a sensitive period from prenatal through the first few years of life, when the brain is most able to respond to and grow from environmental stimulation.
+- Brain development research shows a sensitive period from prenatal through the first few years of life when the brain is most able to respond to and grow from environmental stimulation.
 Children in poverty are disproportionately exposed to risk factors that negatively influence brain development.